pysys-test/pysys-test/docs/UserGuide.rst

 or a set of tests that should be run against various different database but can also be run against a mocked database for quick local development.

 Using modes is fairly straightforward.
-First edit the ``pysystest.xml`` files for tests that need to run in multiple modes, and add a list of the supported modes by providing a Python code snippet that will be evaluated when the test descriptors are loaded:
+First edit the ``pysystest.*`` file for a test that need to run in multiple modes, and add a list of the supported modes by providing a Python lambda that will be evaluated when the test descriptors are loaded:

 .. code-block:: xml

 		<modes>
-			INHERITED_MODES+[
+			lambda helper: helper.inheritedModes+[
 				{'mode':'CompressionGZip', 'compressionType':'gzip'},
 			]
 		</modes>

+The ``helper`` is an instance of `pysys.config.descriptor.TestModesConfigHelper` which provides access to the list of inherited modes (and more).

-When naming modes, TitleCase is recommended, and dot, underscore and equals characters may be used; typically dot is useful for version numbers and underscore is useful for separating out different dimensions e.g. database vs web browser as in the above example.
+When naming modes, TitleCase is recommended, and dot, underscore and equals characters may be used; typically dot is useful for version numbers and underscore is useful for separating out different dimensions (e.g. compression vs authentication type in the example described later in this section).
 PySys will give an error if you use different capitalization for the same mode in different places, as this would likely result in test bugs.

 In large projects you may wish to configure modes in a ``pysysdirconfig.xml`` file in a parent directory rather than in ``pysystest.xml``, which will by